Nonequilibrium thermodynamics as a symplecto-contact reduction and relative information entropy: Phase transition, Maxwell construction and graph selector

-We now identify the associated thermodynamic potential relative to the preferred variable $(T,P)$ by rewriting the first thermodynamic law $dU = TdS - PdV$ into the following form \be d(U+PV - TS) =-SdT + VdP. \ee The function $\Upsilon : \R^5 \to \R$ defined by \be \Upsilon = U + PV -TS (= H - TS) \ee is nothing but the well-known Gibbs free energy (or \emph{available energy} in Gibbs' own term) \cite{gibbs}, where $H: = U + PV$ is called the \emph{enthalpy} in thermodynamics.
-This $\Upsilon$ will play the role of the \emph{thermodynamic potential} associated to the preferred thermodynamic variables $(P,T)$.
+is nothing but the well-known Gibbs free energy (or \emph{available energy} in Gibbs' own term) \cite{gibbs}, where $H: = U + PV$ is call the \emph{enthalpy} in thermodynamics.
+This $\Upsilon$ will play the role for the preferred thermodynamic variables $(P,T)$.
 (We avoid using the common alphabet `$G$' to write the Gibbs free energy not to confuse readers here since the same alphabet $G$ appears in the graph of Figure \ref{fig:graph2} where we use the same alphabets as Maxwell did in \cite{maxwell:construction}.)

 \begin{ques} Can we express the equilibrium Legendrian submanifold $R_{\CF;\CS}$ as the image of one-jet graph of differentiable function $f: \R^2_{(T,P)} \to \R$, i.e., such that

 I.e., is $R_{\CF;\CS}$ is holonomic with respect to the variables $(T,P)$? \end{ques}